Spinning Babies is an approach to childbirth preparation like no other.

 Angel Phillips, CST, Blessing Way Bodywork, Craniosacral Therapy for Mother and Child

-Spinning Babies never uses force or manipulation.
-Gentle techniques and movements can and do improve birth outcomes.
+Spinning Babies approach uses no force or manipulation.
+Gentle techniques that match the level of the pelvis where baby is stuck can and do improve birth outcomes.
 Many of these techniques involve postures and activities a thoughtful pregnant woman will feel comfortable doing at home.

 This is the website where we talk about fetal positioning.
 That means baby's position in the womb.
 A large minority of posterior and breech babies (but 100% of babies lying sideways in the womb in a Transverse Lie) may need surgery to get born.

 Pregnant women will enjoy figuring out their baby's position over the course of a few evenings.
 There are pages here that can help you.
 If you're ready for more detail, you can purchase my Belly Mapping Workbook.
 Its a packed 48 pages with over 100 illustrations and photos showing you exactly how to tell your baby's position.

 Tips on flipping a breech or coping with a posterior labor.
 Most pregnant women will be able to Belly Map by their 7th month.
 Find it in the "Store."